 Welcome to the first edition (and potentially last if none of you like it) of ‘Spare me the Details’.
 Your author is an

 amateur Professional Car Detailer.
 I’m not sure what exactly makes one a professional car detailer, except that people pay me to do it, so I’m claiming to be a professional.
 Plus I have hordes of fans that follow me wherever I go.
 I have worked for a car detailing business as well as a car wash and now have my own small business of auto detailing that I run out of my home.
 I detail cars on the weekends and have a “regular” job the rest of the time.
+I have a huge passion for cars and I often can’t help spending all my money on them!
+I have even been across to Berlin to purchase a car after hearing that the prices are not bad at all.
+This may sound like the news of Yesterday (hier in German) but Germany is the home of many wonderful car manufacturers!

 To my neighbors I am the creepy guy who cleans his car like 3 times a week… but to you guys I’m just your friendly neighborhood car detailer giving you unsolicited advice.
 I have never been to school for car detailing nor do I claim to know anything about the chemical makeup of a cleaner wax compared to a paint sealer.
 What I do know is what works for me.
 I have detailed hundreds and hundreds of cars and I want to share with you, the readers of S:S:L some of the things I have learned.
 ‘Course, you’ll have to pay me, seeing as I am a professional.